The Surge

-The Surge is a 2017 action role-playing video game developed by Deck13 Interactive and published by Focus Home Interactive for Microsoft Windows, PlayStation 4, and Xbox One.
-It is considered a spiritual successor to Deck13 Interactive's earlier action role-playing game Lords of the Fallen, with which it shares many gameplay features.
+The Surge is a 2017 action role-playing video game developed by Deck13 Interactive and published by Focus Home Interactive.
+The game was released for PlayStation 4, Windows, and Xbox One on 16 May 2017, while an Amazon Luna version released on 20 October 2020.

+The Surge is considered a spiritual successor to Deck13 Interactive's earlier action role-playing game Lords of the Fallen, with which it shares many gameplay features.
 Deck13 Interactive described the game as inspired by Rise of the Robots and the Dark Souls series.

 Gameplay

 The Surge is designed in the challenging role-playing game style of the Dark Souls series of games.
 The gameplay involves players using an exoskeleton to battle enemies.
 The exoskeleton can be customized through the game using "modular upgrades", according to the developer.
 The combat allows players to target different body parts of enemies, as well as utilize finishing moves often ending in dismemberment in bullet time fashion.